shirotman/DL20Questions/README.md

 - **"home" directory**:
   - **game-flow.py**: This is the main script that uses the models and allows us to play the game with the artificial player.
   - **DL20Questions_Report.pdf**: Our final project report.
+  - **requirements.txt**: The packages required for running our code.

 ## Prerequisites
 |Library         | Version |